 Autofocus employs Canon’s Dual Pixel CMOS AF II, with each pixel split into two to enable on-sensor phase detection.
 There are 651/5915 selectable focus points covering the entire image area, which are claimed to work in extremely low light equating to -5EV.
 The EOS R7 also inherits the intelligent subject detection and tracking system from the flagship EOS R3, which is capable of recognising humans, animals or vehicles.

-In terms of video, 4K 30p recording is available that’s oversampled from 7K, in 4:2:0 8-bit or 4:2:2 10-bit colour (HDR PQ or C-LOG3) and with no 30-minute time limit.
+4K 30p recording is available for video that’s oversampled from 7K, in 4:2:0 8-bit or 4:2:2 10-bit colour (HDR PQ or C-LOG3), and with no 30-minute time limit.
 There’s also a 1.8x 4K crop mode that can go up to 60fps, Full HD recording at up to 120fps, and a 4K time-lapse option.
 Vertical recording is supported, for social media use.
 4K Fine (IPB) is recorded at 120Mbps, or 170Mbps with C-Log or HDR PQ on, going up to 340Mbps (4K crop, 60p).
 People, animals and vehicle detection and tracking auto-focus is available while recording video.

 Microphone and headphone sockets are built-in, with Canon Log 3 also onboard for easier post-processing.
 A switch on top selects between stills and video modes, with separate settings retained for each.
 Canon has also used the same new hot shoe as on the EOS R3, which includes a digital audio interface and can supply power to connected devices.